canalplus/rx-player/doc/api/quick_start.md

 # Tutorial: Quick Start ########################################################

-To just test our RxPlayer to see if it corresponds to your needs, you might not want to read our whole API documentation.
+Because the RxPlayer exports a lot of functionnalities, you might want to quickly test basic usecases before you dive deep into the [whole API documentation](./index.md).

 We will here learn how to simply load a video with regular options and to react to basic events.